V-AS/Two-tower-recommender-system/README.md

-# Project Name
+# Project Name: Two-tower-recommentation-system

-Developer Names:
+Developer Names: Yinying Huo

-Date of project start:
+Date of project start: Jan 2025

-This project is ...
+This project is to fulfill the CAS 741 project.

 The folders and files for this project are as follows: